Whether You Like It Or Not

 (d) The Citizens Redistricting Commission established pursuant to Section 1 shall continue to adjust the boundary lines of the congressional, State Senatorial, Assembly, and Board of Equalization districts in conformance with the standards and process set forth in Section 2 in 2031, and every 10 years thereafter as provided in Section 1.

-AB 604 are a series of sections enacted into the Elections Code as Chapter 96 on August 21, 2025.
+AB-604 consists of a series of sections enacted into the Elections Code as Chapter 96 on August 21, 2025.
 It defines the geographical boundaries of California's 52 congressional districts.
 Nobody is likely to read the enactment because it is not humanly comprehensible as text.
 Similarly, the companion maps are not at a scale that is humanly comprehensible.

 However, at the very end of Section 1 are two statutes that are relevant.
 Section 21454 makes the entire set of maps dependent on the approval of Prop 50 by the voters.